Storing Additional User Information (VB)

 ItemTemplate displays each guestbook comment's subject in an

 <h4> element with the body situated below the subject.
-Note that that syntax used for displaying the body takes the data returned by the
+Note that syntax used for displaying the body takes the data returned by the

 Eval("Body") databinding statement, converts it to a string, and replaces line breaks with the